 Every family holiday we went on, we made sure that a postcard was sent to Eunice and Jeff, noting our adventures and sights seen as well as local food savoured.
 When they both passed away a few years back, we received a box that contained all the postcards we had sent them and had been treasured for nearly 25 years, from my child scribbles to gap year adventures.
 Whilst traveling now, I still take a pause as a postcard stand and think I should be sending one to Eunice and Jeff.

 Eunice swore that New Zealand butter was the finest around and should only be used when making shortbread or Eccles cakes or any baking really.
 I try to use New Zealand butter when making one of her recipes for nostalgic reasons but if you can’t get your hands on some, the best you can get will work.

 When I was little, I thought these buttery sugary treats were called Ethel’s cakes mishearing the name with her Lancashire accent, which due to Eunice’s amazing sense of humour and good nature, they were then renamed for our visits with a chuckle.
 Whatever you call them, Eccles or Ethel’s, there is something indulgent about the buttery sugary shard of puff pastry studded with rich vine fruits and spice.
 Often served with a wedge of crumbly sharp Lancashire cheese, don’t trust me, give it a go and get back to me.Print

 Based on the recipe by BBC Good Food and Eunice’s.

 - 50 g Mixed Peel

 - 1 tsp of each Ground Cinnamon, Ground Ginger and Ground All Spice

-- 600 g All Butter Puff Pastry If you have time of course homemade is much better
+- 600 g All Butter Puff Pastry (If you have the time, of course, homemade is much better)

 - 1 Free Range Egg White